AC Saver (Summer Saver)

 During normal operation your central air conditioning turns "on and off" based on your thermostat setting.
 This is called cycling.

-Whenever there is a power emergency or critical peak demand, your AC Saver device will be activated for a conservation period of one to four hours.
+Whenever there is a power emergency or critical peak demand, your AC Saver device will be activated for a conservation period of two to four hours.
 While your central air conditioner is in a conservation mode the run-time of the condenser (the cooling portion) will be reduced to save energy.
 However, your fan, which requires little energy to operate, continues to circulate air for added comfort.

 50%: With 50% cycling, your air conditioning will run half the time that it ran in the hour before the conservation period.
 When the conservation period is over your air conditioning will return to normal operation under the control of your thermostat setting.